freedomofpress/securedrop/docs/network_firewall.rst

 .. code:: sh

-    ./securedrop-admin firewall-template
+    ./securedrop-admin firewalltemplate

 Open the Unsafe Browser, connect to your pfSense file and then Navigate to **Diagnostics ▸ Backup & Restore**:

 |Backup & Restore|